-Earth Island has become the place to go if you have a great idea to protect the Earth and need to place to help it happen.
-We're in the business of providing extensive Project Support to a vibrant network of activists.
-We're also steeped in the tradition of our founder David Brower's commitment to help recognize and support the next generation of young leaders, and inspiring people to get involved and take action against the unprecedented threats to live on Earth.Learn more
+Earth Island is the place to go if you have a great idea to protect the Earth and need a place to make it happen.
+We provide comprehensive fiscal sponsorship and project support to a vibrant network of activists and social entrepreneurs.
+In the tradition of our founder David Brower, we recognize and support the next generation of young leaders, and inspire people to get involved and take action.Learn more

-We've built a vibrant network of more than 75 activist projects in the US and around the world.
+We've built a network of more than 75 activist projects in the US and around the world.
 Our New Leaders Initiative mentors young people and sponsors the annual Brower Youth Awards to recognize tomorrow's environmental leaders.
-We publish a quarterly award-winning newsmagazine, the Earth Island Journal to inspire and educate.
-And our EI Advocates Program provides a new legal arm to resist efforts to weaken protection for wild places, wildlife, and our hard-won environmental protection laws.Learn more
+We publish the award-winning Earth Island Journal to inspire and educate.
+And our new Earth Island Advocates program utilizes legal strategies to stand up for wild places, wildlife, and our hard-won environmental protection laws.Learn more

 JMP seeks to protect native wildlife, biodiversity and natural processes on public forests, and to foster better management of our public lands through educati...

-Project Coyote is a North American coalition of educators, scientists, predator friendly ranchers, and community leaders promoting compassionate conservation a...
+Project Coyote is a national non-profit organization and a North American coalition of scientists, educators, and citizen leaders promoting compassionate conse...

 The premier youth prize in North America, honoring tomorrow's environmental leaders.
-The 2018 Brower Youth Award application cycle is open through May 15th.
+The 2018 Brower Youth Award Ceremony is on October 16th.

 To All You Who Cherish Life There are so many things I want to say to you, dear readers, about this issue the Journal’s all-women editorial team has so painstakingly put together.
 I want to tell you how we envis...